CRM Adoption: Tips for getting your team using the system1 Jul 2015

 There are benefits and downsides to both.

-A phased release can make the initial adoption process a bit more manageable.
+A phased release of your new CRM can make the initial adoption process a bit more manageable.
 As there are fewer new users on the first day.
 And then when the next phase is ready to start using the system, you have a group of people who already know how to use and can help support them.

 But it can lead to work being done in multiple places, causing confusion and maybe even feelings of being left out.